 Circular Plastics Australia gives PET bottles second life

 Cleanaway, Pact Group, Asahi Beverages and Coca-Cola Europacific Partners have joined forces to develop recycling facilities that create a closed loop recycling solution for plastic bottles.
-The first Circular Plastics Australia recycling facility opened in December 2021 and is expected to process the equivalent of one billion plastic bottles a year.
+The first Circular Plastics Australia recycling facility in Albury, NSW, is aiming to process the equivalent of one billion plastic bottles a year.

 The project shows decisive leadership and cooperation from major industry leaders, working together to find a higher order use for plastic in the waste hierarchy.
 We are particularly proud that the first Australian Recycling Investment Fund investment builds Australia’s capacity to generate high value recycled commodities that create an important revenue stream while also reducing carbon emissions.Ian LearmonthCEO, CEFC